UND-ARC/RocketModels-2023/README.md

 `git lfs lock FILENAME.Ext`
 To Unlock a file use the command:
 `git lfs unlock FILENAME.Ext`
 The command `ls` will list all the files in the current folder if you don't know the extension.
+To see all the files that are currently locked, `git lfs locks` will list who has locked what.

 ## Version History
 ### Alpha 1.0